 We observed the decontamination process and found it to be in accordance with the Department of Health's guidance, Health Technical Memorandum 01-05 Decontamination in primary care dental practices, (HTM 01-05).
-The practice had a dedicated decontamination room which was accessible to staff only.
+The practice had a dedicated decontamination room; however there was no means to prevent unauthorised access.
+The provider assured us the security of the room would be improved and submitted details of the arrangements for this immediately after the inspection.
 The decontamination room and treatment rooms had clearly defined dirty and clean zones to reduce the risk of cross contamination.
 Staff used sealed boxes to transfer used instruments from the treatment rooms to the decontamination room.
 Staff followed a process of cleaning, inspecting, sterilising, packaging and storing of instruments to minimise the risk of infection.
 Staff wore appropriate personal protective equipment during the decontamination process.
 Packaged instruments were dated with an expiry date in accordance with HTM 01-05 guidance.

 We observed that instruments were stored in drawers in the treatment rooms.
 We looked at the packaged instruments in the treatment rooms and found that packages were sealed and marked with an expiry date which was within the recommendations of the Department of Health.

 Staff showed us the systems in place to ensure the decontamination process was tested and decontamination equipment was checked, tested and maintained in accordance with the manufacturer's instructions and HTM 01-05, and we saw records of these checks and tests.